WeblateOrg/weblate/docs/contributing.rst

 1. Set final version by ``./scripts/prepare-release``.
 2. Make sure screenshots are up to date ``make -C docs update-screenshots``
 3. Create a release ``./scripts/create-release --tag``
-4. Push tags to GitHub
-5. Enable building version docs on Read the Docs
+4. Enable building version docs on Read the Docs
-6. Update Docker image
+5. Update Docker image
-7. Close GitHub milestone
+6. Close GitHub milestone
-8. Once the Docker image is tested, add a tag and push it
+7. Once the Docker image is tested, add a tag and push it

 .. _dco: